Anthony Beane

-Anthony Beane (born May 6, 1994) is an American professional basketball player who is currently playing for the Indonesian Patriots of the Indonesian Basketball League.
+Jerome Anthony Beane Jr. (born May 6, 1994) is an American-Indonesian professional basketball player for the Pelita Jaya Bakrie of the Indonesian Basketball League (IBL).
+He played college basketball for the Southern Illinois Salukis.

 College career

 Beane played college basketball at Southern Illinois University, with the Southern Illinois Salukis, from 2012 to 2016.

 Professional career

-Beane played with Lukoil Acamedic, of the Bulgarian League.
+Beane played with Lukoil Academic, of the Bulgarian League.
 With Academic, he won the Bulgarian League championship, in 2017.

 On August 11, 2020, Beane signed with Virtus Roma in Italy's Lega Basket Serie A.

 After Virtus Roma's withdrawal from the Serie A due to financial problems, Beane, like all the Roma players, was made free agent.
 On December 14, 2020, he has signed with Pallacanestro Varese of the Italian Lega Basket Serie A (LBA).

-On January of 2023, Beane was reportedly been tapped as the import of the Indonesian Patriots for their season campaign.
+In January 2023, Beane was reportedly tapped as the import of the Indonesian Patriots for their season campaign.
 In his first game with the Patriots, he recorded 28 points and 6 rebounds in a 61–63 losing campaign over the Satria Muda.